Home | Browse Topics | Government & legal system | Activism | Protesting and organising: Fundamental rights

 These are some of the ways your right to freedom of expression can be limited:

 • Swearing and offensive language – Offensive language is a minor criminal offence in New Zealand and in some cases swearing at a protest could result in a conviction for this offence.
-Whether swearing is “offensive” is dealt with case by case.
+Whether swearing is “offensive” is dealt with case by case (see: “Behaviour and language”).

-• Censorship – In New Zealand some material is banned, like child pornography, and material showing bestiality, acts of torture or extreme violence or cruelty.
+• Censorship – In New Zealand some material is banned, including videos or images showing bestiality, acts of torture or extreme violence or cruelty.

 Hate speech laws explained